Best Sledding Hills on Long Island for Families

 10. Newbridge Road Park – Bellmore

 Don't let the single sledding hill fool you: Newbridge offers a steep climb and descent, perfect for daredevils.
-Newbridge Road Park is open daily from 8am-7pm and is home also to Newbridge Ice Arena.
+Newbridge Road Park is home also to Newbridge Ice Arena.

 Top Sledding Hills in Suffolk County